NordicSemiconductor/Android-Scanner-Compat-Library/README.md

 `scanner.startScan(filters, settings, context, pendingIntent)`, which will be scanning in background with given settings and will send the given `PendingIntent` when a device matching filter is found.
-To lower battery consumption it is recommended to set `ScanSettings.SCAN_MODE_LOW_POWER` scanning mode and use filter.
+To lower battery consumption it is recommended to set `ScanSettings.SCAN_MODE_LOW_POWER` scanning mode and use filter, but even with those conditions fulfilled **the battery consumption will be significantly higher than on Oreo+**.
 To stop scanning call `scanner.stopScan(context, pendingIntent)` with
 [the same](https://developer.android.com/reference/android/app/PendingIntent) intent in parameter.
 The service will be stopped when the last scan was stopped.